 Giant Springs State Park is on the banks of the Missouri River in Great Falls.
 It’s one of the largest freshwater springs in the country and it was recorded by Lewis and Clark.

 The park stretches for 14-miles along the shoreline of the Missouri River and is a great spot for fishing, birdwatching, and walking.
+Mountain bike and paved bike trails run along both sides of the river.
 Or make it part of a tour of Lewis and Clarks’ route through Montana and see more parks related to Lewis and Clark below.

 Sluice Boxes State Park